eat-sleep-code/camera.zero/README.md

+# Compatibility Notice

+Due to breaking changes in the Raspberry Pi OS camera stack, this software will **not** work with the recent *Bullseye* version of Raspberry Pi OS.
+A new integration library is currently under development by the Raspberry Pi Foundation with a planned release in early 2022.
+Our camera software will be updated to take advantage of this integration library when it becomes publicly available.

+In the meantime, if you wish to use this software you will need to install the *Buster* version of Raspberry Pi OS.

+---

 # Camera Zero

 Combining Camera Zero with an Arducam 12MP camera, a Raspberry Pi Zero WH, a PiMoRoNi trackball breakout, and an Adafruit 16-LED NeoPixel ring will result in a neat little screenless camera that can be controlled with your thumb.